 “Do you remove impacted wisdom teeth?”

-(Dentists who perform impacted wisdom tooth extraction are likely to have a high degree of proficiency in oral surgery and probably complete most or all dental extractions as well as related procedures like tissue or bone grafting in-office as well).
+(Dentists who perform impacted wisdom tooth extraction are likely to have a high degree of proficiency in oral surgery.
+They probably complete most or all dental extractions as well as related procedures like tissue or bone grafting in-office as well).

 Prioritization of Cosmetic Dentistry